 Although these surgeries are not things we would choose for ourselves if we weren’t at high risk of cancer, they are “non-urgent” and are classed as “elective”.
 At the beginning of the pandemic, the NHS decided to postpone all non-urgent elective surgeries, which includes surgeries such as risk-reducing mastectomy (removing your breasts) and salpingo-oophorectomy (having your fallopian tubes and ovaries removed).
 Gradually as the situation eased, these surgeries started to go ahead, with fewer operations happening each day due to increased cleaning and sterilisation efforts between patients.

 The NHS have been clear that the number of people waiting for elective surgeries has increased due to the pressures of the pandemic.
 The impact of this will vary from region to region, but it is likely that lists have had to be amended, and your waiting time might be increased.
 This means if you have a date in the coming months for a surgery, such a risk-reducing double mastectomy, you should bear in mind that services are stretched and your surgery may be postponed.
 If your date is very soon and you haven’t heard anything, you could check in with your medical team to find out the situation in your local hospital.

-Consultations to discuss options for these surgeries will also not be happening face-to-face.
-These appointments will most likely be telephone or virtual consultations and you will find this information out from your medical team.
+Consultations to discuss options for these surgeries will often not be happening face-to-face, but instead via telephone or virtual consultations.
+You will find this information out from your medical team.
 Emergency hospital admissions, cancer treatment and urgent care should continue.

 There are certain screening tests that are offered to high-risk men and women to help detect cancer at the earliest possible state.
 These include: